sfeltner-godaddy/rr-streamlining/README.md

       AwsST01004{How many concurrent users do you expect to have at peak time?}
       AwsST01004 --> AwsST01005
       AwsST01005{How are you proving your Business Continuity and Disaster Recovery Plan?}
-      AwsST01005 --> AwsData000  %% Gating questions on Service Tier 0/1
+      AwsST01005 --> AwsST01006  %% Gating questions on Service Tier 0/1
+      AwsST01006{"Do your CICD pipeline(s) utilized in this project require passing build, automated, and security tests including passing any security scans with no High/Critical vulnerabilities prior to deployment?"}
+      AwsST01006 --> AwsST01007  %% Service Tier 0/1
+      AwsST01007{"Which methods would be used in this project to double/half capacity?"}
+      AwsST01007 --> AwsData000  %% Service Tier 0/1 bucket

       %% AWS Data
       AwsData000{"Do you process or store data in your service?"}
-      AwsData000 -->|Yes| AwsData402
+      AwsData000 -->|Yes| AwsData002
       AwsData000 ---->|No| AwsWeb000
-      AwsData402{"For what purposes is data moved from Prod to Non-Prod environments?"}
+      AwsData002{"For what purposes is data moved from Prod to Non-Prod environments?"}
-      AwsData402 --> AwsData404   %% Keep it
+      AwsData002 --> AwsData004   %% Keep it
-      AwsData404{"Are all datastores compliant with all appropriate data retention policies?"}
+      AwsData004{"Are all datastores compliant with all appropriate data retention policies?"}
-      AwsData404 --> AwsData405   %% Ask Brittany
+      AwsData004 --> AwsData005   %% Ask Brittany
-      AwsData405{"Is there a process in place to delete data that exceeds retention periods on at least a quarterly basis?"}
+      AwsData005{"Is there a process in place to delete data that exceeds retention periods on at least a quarterly basis?"}
-      AwsData405 --> AwsData406   %% Ask Brittany
+      AwsData005 --> AwsData006   %% Ask Brittany
-      AwsData406{"What is your authentication model for accessing your database?"}
+      AwsData006{"What is your authentication model for accessing your database?"}
-      AwsData406 --> AwsData407   %% Keep it
+      AwsData006 --> AwsData007   %% Keep it
-      AwsData407{Does your application store, process, and/or transmit P* data?}
+      AwsData007{Does your application store, process, and/or transmit P* data?}
-      AwsData407 -->|Yes| AwsData408
+      AwsData007 -->|Yes| AwsData008
-      AwsData407 ---->|No| AwsWeb000
+      AwsData007 ---->|No| AwsWeb000
-      AwsData408{"Sensitive or P*I Data must be application layer encrypted, please choose which method you are using to do so"}
+      AwsData008{"Sensitive or P*I Data must be application layer encrypted, please choose which method you are using to do so"}
-      AwsData408 --> AwsData409  %% Keep it
+      AwsData008 --> AwsData009  %% Keep it
-      AwsData409{"Is there a process to securely delete PII data upon request?"}
+      AwsData009{"Is there a process to securely delete PII data upon request?"}
-      AwsData409 --> AwsWeb000   %% Keep it
+      AwsData009 --> AwsData010   %% Keep it
-      AwsSec701{"How are you monitoring for unauthorized transfer of sensitive and/or p*i information across the network? (you should evaluate your application log metadata for indications of threat actor abuse of your application)"}
+      AwsData010{"How are you monitoring for unauthorized transfer of sensitive and/or p*i information across the network? (you should evaluate your application log metadata for indications of threat actor abuse of your application)"}
-      AwsSec701 --> AwsSec704
+      AwsData010 --> AwsWeb000